Happy Thursday readers! For those interested, I’ve uploaded a new t-shirt design to my Redbubble “store.”

 I’m not one of the beautiful people.

-but my name is written down by Christ through His blood.
+but my name is written in Christ’s blood.

 Where I’ve been healed beyond measure,